RockAfeller2013/vibecoded/robots/README.md

 - https://chatgpt.com/c/69cb94fd-a02c-8324-9a47-a3693d461350

-# Dog Poop Pickup Robot — Full Build Guide
+# Pickup Robot — Full Build Guide

 This is feasible, but standard LEGO kits alone will not be sufficient.
 You need a **hybrid build** (LEGO mechanics + external compute + vision).